 We have spent most of our history on the defensive, fighting efforts by conservative administrations to stifle progressive nonprofits and stack the federal judiciary with extremist judges.
 Now AFJ is seizing the historic opportunity to work with President Barack Obama and the Congress to deliver on our promise to advance justice and democracy.

 As a former community organizer and professor of constitutional law, President Obama knows full well the value of the work Alliance for Justice has done on behalf of the federal judiciary and nonprofit advocacy.
 While a U.S. Senator, he participated and spoke eloquently in AFJ’s First Monday film, Quiet Revolution.
-President Obama has vowed to select judges who understand the lives and concerns of ordinary Americans.
+President Obama has made good on his pledge to select judges who understand the lives and concerns of ordinary Americans.
 The first legislation he signed as President was the Lilly Ledbetter Fair Pay Act, which repudiated a reactionary Supreme Court ruling and extended the period of time during which workers can legally challenge pay discrimination.
 Lilly Ledbetter’s case had been the subject of another First Monday film, and AFJ was in the forefront of the fight for this corrective legislation.

 Republicans in Congress have launched a coordinated strategy of obstruction and delay to try to halt progress on issues of vital importance to the country, from health care reform to judicial and executive branch nominees.
 The democratic process is often stalled by these tactics, and even now President Obama and Congress need all the help AFJ can offer to undo the damage that the Bush administration did to our system of justice and ensure that government decisions do not disproportionately harm the poor and powerless in this time of economic crisis.